AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 These specific nullifier keys are called a master nullifier secret key (`nsk_m`) and master nullifier public key(`Npk_m`).
 Typically, `Npk_m` is stored in a note and later on, the note is nullified using the secret app-siloed version (denoted `nsk_app`).
 `nsk_app` is derived by hashing `nsk_m` with the app contract address and it is necessary to present it to compute the nullifier.
-Validity of `nsk_app` is automatically verified by our [protocol kernel circuits](../../../protocol-specs/circuits/private-kernel-tail#verifying-and-splitting-ordered-data).
+Validity of `nsk_app` is verified by our [protocol kernel circuits](../../../protocol-specs/circuits/private-kernel-tail#verifying-and-splitting-ordered-data).

 ## Incoming viewing keys
 Called master incoming viewing secret key (`ivsk_m`) and master incoming viewing public key (`Ivpk_m`).